Differentially Private Adaptation of Diffusion Models via Noisy Aggregated Embeddings: Experimental Results

-Using both the {\eve} and Paris 2024 pictograms dataset, we trained TI~\cite{gal2023an} embeddings on Stable Diffusion v1.5~\cite{rombach2022high} using our proposed method detailed in Section 3.3.
-Our primary goal is to investigate how DP configurations, specifically the $\varepsilon$ and subsampling sizes ($m$), affect the generated images' quality and privacy resilience.
-For regular TI, we utilize Stable Diffusion's default process to embed the private dataset without any additional noise.
-For the DP-enhanced experiments using our method, we test multiple configurations of $m$ and $\varepsilon$ to analyze the trade-off between image fidelity and privacy resilience.
+Using both the {\eve} and Paris 2024 pictograms dataset, we trained TI~\cite{gal2023an} embeddings on Stable Diffusion v1.5~\cite{rombach2022high} using DPAgg-TI.
+Our primary goal is to investigate how DP configurations, specifically the privacy budget $\varepsilon$ and subsampling size $m$, affect the generated images quality and privacy resilience.
+For regular TI, we utilize the default process to embed the private dataset without any additional noise.
+For the DPAgg-TI, we test multiple configurations of $m$ and $\varepsilon$ to analyze the trade-off between image fidelity and privacy.

-Figures~\ref{fig:eveismyname} and ~\ref{fig:paris} present generated images across three key configurations: (1) regular TI without DP, (2) centroid TI with DP at various epsilon values, and (3) centroid TI with DP at different subsampling sizes within the private dataset.
-We used the same random seed to generate embeddings and sample the images for ease of visual comparision between different configurations.
+Figures~\ref{fig:eveismyname} and~\ref{fig:paris} present generated images across two key configurations: (1) regular TI without DP, (2) DPAgg-TI with DP at different values of $m$ and $\varepsilon$.
+To ensure reproducibility and fair comparison across all experimental conditions, we fixed the random seed for the entire generation pipeline.
+This design choice allows us to isolate the effect of our style transfer method while holding other sources of randomness constant.
 As with common practice, we set $\delta = 1/n$.
-Since $\sigma$ is undefined for $\varepsilon = 0$, we demonstrate the results of $\varepsilon \approx 0$, in other words, infinite noise, by setting $\varepsilon = 10^{-5}$.

 Images generated without DP closely resemble the unique stylistic elements of the target dataset.
-In particular, images adapted using {\eve} images displayed crisp details and nuanced color gradients characteristic of the artist's work, while those of Paris 2024 pictograms captured the logo’s original structure.
-In contrast, DP configurations introduce a discernible degradation in image quality, with lower epsilon values and smaller subsampling sizes resulting in more noticeable noise and diminished stylistic fidelity.
+In particular, images adapted using {\eve} images displayed crisp details and nuanced color gradients characteristic of the artist's work (Figure~\ref{fig:eveismyname}), while those of Paris 2024 pictograms captured the logo’s original structure (Figure~\ref{fig:paris}).
+In contrast, DP configurations introduce a discernible degradation in image quality, with lower epsilon values and smaller subsampling sizes resulting in diminished stylistic fidelity.